Syntomic cohomology and real topological cyclic homology

 According to \cite[Construction 5.5]{QS22}, we have the \emph{real $p$-cyclotomic Frobenius}

 We also have the companions of $\THH(A)$:

 \end{df}

-\begin{rmk} If $R$ is a commutative ring, then we set $\THR(R):=\THR(\rH \ul{R})$, where $\ul{R}$ denotes the constant Green functor associated with $R$.
-We will follow a similar convention for $\TCR^-$, $\TPR$, and their $p$-complete variants too. \end{rmk}
+\begin{df} If $R$ is a commutative ring, then we set $\THR(R):=\THR(\rH \ul{R})$, where $\ul{R}$ denotes the constant Tambara functor associated with $R$.
+We will follow a similar convention for $\TCR^-$, $\TPR$, and their $p$-complete variants too. \end{df}